 When V{CC} rises above this critical threshold, the converter generates an internal power-on reset (POR) signal for approximately 0.5ms.
+For proper operation V{DD} needs to be restored to normal operating range (2.7V to 5.5V)

+before the conclusion of the POR cycle.
 The POR signal clears all internal registers.
-Following the POR signal, the LTC2460/LTC2462 start a conversion cycle and follow the succession of states shown in Figure 2.
-The reference startup time following a POR is 12ms ($C{COMP} = C{REFOUT} = 0.1 \mu F$).
-The first conversion following powerup will be invalid since the reference voltage has not completely settled.
+Following the POR signal, the LTC2470/LTC2472 start a conversion cycle and follow the succession of states shown in Figure 2.
+The reference startup time following a POR is 12ms ($C{COMP} = C{REFOUT} =$ 0.1μF).
+The first conversion following power-up will be invalid since the reference voltage has not completely settled.
 The first conversion following power up can be discarded using the data abort command or simply read and ignored.
-The following conversions are accurate to the device specifications.
+Depending on the value chosen for C{COMP} and Crefour, the reference startup can take more than one conversion period, see Figure 3.
+If the startup time is less than 1.2ms (833sps output rate) or 4.8ms (208sps output rate) then conversions following the first period are accurate to the device specifications.
+If the startup time exceeds 1.2ms or 4.8ms then the user can wait the appropriate time or use the fixed conversion period as a startup timer by ignoring results within the unsettled period.
+Once the reference has settled, all subsequent conversion results are valid.
+If the user places the device into the sleep mode (SLP = 1, reference powered down) the reference will require a startup time proportional to the value of C{COMP} and $C{RFFOLIT}$ (see Figure 3).